 If you’ve failed your driving test, that doesn’t make you a failure.
 In fact, overall pass rates have been hovering around 47% for several years

 With over 1.4 million driving tests conducted every year, that means hundreds of people in Britain are walking away from a failed driving test every day.
-If you're one of them, our quick guide is here to help you pick up the pieces and get back behind the wheel.
+If you're thinking: "I failed my driving test - what now?", our quick guide is here to help you pick up the pieces and get back behind the wheel.

 Cut yourself a break